angykim77/Homelab/Microsoft/Azure_Bastien/GPOs/README.md

 This before/after pair is the clearest possible proof that Security Filtering - not just the OU link - controls whoa GPO actually applies to.
-*Sill to capture: the two gpresult outputs side by side.*

 ### 11. Configured Delegation